How To Photograph Stunning Milky Waterfalls

 It's really important that your camera is completely still when you photograph the waterfall.
 You can achieve this by:

-- Use a tripod or set the camera on a rock
+Use a tripod or set the camera on a rock (see my tripod suggestion)

 See following some waterfalls I photographed within the last month.